Prachi07sachan/Phonebook-master/README.md

 # Phonebook-master

-Here is a Phone book implemented using Binary Search Tree Data structure in C++
+A pure use of Data Structure and Algorithm in real life by implementing binary search tree to make a Phonebook in C++ language.